1099bconverter

 • Cloudflare Turnstile — bot protection that may be invoked on repeat uploads to prevent abuse.
 It does not see your PDF content.

 • HTTPS everywhere.
-All traffic to 1099bconverter.com is HTTPS.
-Plain HTTP requests are redirected to HTTPS at the proxy layer.
+All traffic to 1099bconverter.com is encrypted in transit.
+Plain HTTP requests are redirected to HTTPS.

 • Server-side processing only.
-PDF parsing happens in a Linux container on our server.
 No browser-side JavaScript ever sees your raw PDF content; the upload goes straight to the backend.

 What's stored, and for how long